Choosing the right energy saving lightbulb

 3. A cheaper alternative - CFLs

-If you don't have enough cash to spend on LEDs, the other energy-efficient alternatives are CFLs (Compact Fluorescent Lamps).
+If LEDs prove to be too expensive, the other energy-efficient alternatives are CFLs (Compact Fluorescent Lamps).

 You may have CFLs in your home that take a little bit of time to warm up, but this is less of a problem now than it used to be.